 A Landlord's Obligation to Stay Out of a Rented Apartment

-A rented apartment, no matter how cozy or uniquely furnished, would not feel like home if the landlord were free to barge in whenever he or she wanted.
-When you rent a Chicago apartment, the Chicago residential landlord tenant ordinance protects your right to quiet enjoyment of your apartment.
-At a minimum, the landlord must provide at least two days' notice before entering to make repairs, supply services, conduct goverment inspections, to show the unit to prospective renters, buyers, or contractors.
-The law also protects the landlord, though, and allows for unexpected visits in case of emergency and to determine whether the renter is complying with the lease (for example, if the landlord has reason to believe that tenant has adopted a pet without permission, or has been using the apartment as an illegal air bnb rental, the ordinance would allow the landlord to make a surprise inspection).
+No matter how cozy or uniquely furnished, a rented apartment would not feel like home if the landlord were free to barge in whenever they wanted.
+When you rent a Chicago apartment, the Chicago residential landlord-tenant ordinance protects your right to quiet enjoyment of your apartment.
+At a minimum, the landlord must provide at least two days' notice before entering to make repairs, supply services, and conduct government inspections, to show the unit to prospective renters, buyers, or contractors.
+The law also protects the landlord, though, and allows for unexpected visits in case of emergency and to determine whether the renter is complying with the lease (for example, if the landlord has reason to believe that tenant has adopted a pet without permission or has been using the apartment as an illegal Airbnb rental, the ordinance would allow the landlord to make a surprise inspection).

 Landlord's Responsibility to Provide Information

 Landlords have to keep their tenants in the know.
-At the time a lease is signed, the CRLTO requires landlords to make many types of disclosures (listed below) and, in some cases, to supplement as circumstances change.
+When a lease is signed, the CRLTO requires landlords to make many types of disclosures (listed below) and, in some cases, to supplement as circumstances change.
 A separate law, the Chicago Recycling Ordinance, also requires the landlord to inform tenants about the availability of recycling at the property.
-Landlords facing foreclosure must also let their tenants know if a forclosure complaint has been filed against the property.
-The Chicago landlord tenant ordinance requires the following disclosures at the time of leasing:
+Landlords facing foreclosure must also let their tenants know if a foreclosure complaint has been filed against the property.
+The Chicago landlord-tenant ordinance requires the following disclosures at the time of leasing: